Choose your language

 Working with the Qlipr System - Instruction Manual

-The Qlipr system consists of a crop hook (PlanthooQ) of various lengths, two stainless steel clips (Qliprs) and an insert of a specially developed foam insert (ProteQ).
+The Qlipr system consists of a crop hook (PlanthooQ) of various lengths, two stainless steel clips (Qliprs) and equipped with a specially developed foam insert (ProteQ).
 The length of the PlanthooQ can be changed to various lengths for lower greenhouses and for higher crop wire.
-The system has many applications for all kinds of growing methods, both with one crop wire and two wires.
+The system has many applications for various growing methods with one or two crop wires.
 However, the basic principle is the same everywhere.
 The work method is explained below.

 Two crop wires